 Open Graph is a powerful tool for enhancing how your content appears when shared on social media platforms like Facebook, Twitter, and LinkedIn.
-By using Open Graph meta tags, you can control the title, description, image, and other elements of your content preview, ensuring it looks professional and engaging.
-However, many website owners and marketers make common mistakes when implementing Open Graph, which can lead to poor performance, broken previews, or missed opportunities for engagement.
+By adding Open Graph meta tags to your website, you can control the title, description, image, and other elements that appear in link previews.
+However, many website owners and marketers make common mistakes when implementing Open Graph, which can lead to poor user experiences, reduced click-through rates, and missed opportunities for engagement.

 In this blog post, we’ll explore the most common mistakes to avoid when using Open Graph and provide actionable tips to ensure your content stands out on social media.

 One of the most frequent mistakes is neglecting to include Open Graph tags on your website.
 Without these tags, social media platforms will attempt to scrape your page for information, often resulting in incomplete or unattractive previews.
-This can lead to lower click-through rates and missed opportunities to drive traffic.
+This can lead to lower engagement and fewer clicks.

 How to Avoid It: